 Psychotherapy in London

-Harley Therapy™ connects individuals with accredited and highly experienced psychotherapists in Harley Street, Canary Wharf, London Bridge, the City and worldwide via SKYPE.
+Harley Therapy™ connects individuals with accredited and highly experienced psychotherapists in Harley Street, Canary Wharf, London Bridge, the City and worldwide via Zoom/ SKYPE.
 They can help with a wide range of issues within a safe and confidential environment.

 What is psychotherapy?

 The term 'psychotherapy' is used to describe a range of talking therapies.
 You share what is worrying you, and are listened to in a way that helps you understand yourself and your situation better.

 The aim of psychotherapy is to help you deal more effectively with your past and present challenges and make decisions for your future that enhance your wellbeing.
 Therapy sessions can be done as an individual, a couple, or as a family or group.

 The terms are used interchangeably in the UK, and a person with a psychotherapy certification may, for example, call themselves a counsellor.
 Although it can be said that psychotherapy is the more likely of the two to be long-term and in-depth, the real difference is simply your therapist's chosen training.
 For more information read our article on psychotherapy vs counselling.

 Who can benefit from psychotherapy?

 You do not have to be having a crisis to benefit from psychotherapy.
 Anyone who wants to understand themselves and their life will take value attending sessions.